 You are looking for…

-.
-A compost pit is a simple method of turning waste into rich compost.
-A pit is a rectangular and hollow space built of concrete/bricks/mud bricks and perforated to maintain air flow. .
-It can handle on average about 30 to 35 kg of waste depending on the dimensions. .
+A compost pit is a simple method of turning organic/ wet waste into rich compost.
+A pit is a rectangular and hollow space that can store on average about 30 to 35 families depending on the dimensions.
+The walls are made of concrete or mud bricks and perforated to maintain air flow.
+Insufficient air circulation leads to the release of methane gas which has a foul odour.
 The waste is cut into pieces and dumped in the pit.
-Regular shuffling will ensure overall aeration in the pit. .
-Bio culture in a ratio of 1000:1 (w/w) is added as a catalyst in addition to dry leaves or saw dust to maintain the carbon-nitrogen ratio.
-This prevents the emission of another foul-smelling gas called ammonia. .
-Compost gets ready in 30-40 days.
-This process is economically efficient as it only involves a one-time construction cost and some labour costs. .
+However, waste must be regularly shuffled to let the air flow.
+In addition, materials such as dry leaves or saw dust are added to maintain the carbon-nitrogen ratio.
+This prevents the emission of another foul-smelling gas called ammonia.
+Furthermore, addition of a microbial culture helps accelerate the process.
+This process is economically cheap as it only involves a one-time construction cost and some labor costs.
 There are no energy costs.
-If managed appropriately, it is odour and pest free.
+If managed appropriately, it is odor and pest free.
+Operations is simple and does not require a trained workforce.

 .Shredder helps to break down larger waste material into smaller pieces.
 Reducing the particle size of waste provides large surface area for microbial culture to act upon and reduce the processing time.
 We provide shredder of different processing capacities ranging from 100 Kg/hr to 500 Kg/hr.
 It can be used to shred Food waste, Horticulture waste, coconut shells, dry plastic and paper waste, etc.